gaganjotshan/Analyzing-Expenditure/README.md

 ## Data Sources, Installation and Setup

-The primary data source for this project is the NITI Aayog dataset, covering the period from 1980-81 to 2015-16.
-This dataset is scraped from the NITI Aayog website.
+The primary data source for this project is scraped from NITI Aayog website.

 [Installation and setup](Installation-setup.md)